TomPhlippoteau/documentation/3 - DnsMask.md

 ## Troubleshooting

 You can try to ping the raspberry from a different device vie the ip or domain (web.local)
-You can also test a `nslookup web.local`
+You can also test a `nslookup games.lan`